 Art museums have faced multiple challenges during the COVID crisis, not least a lack of visitors and difficulties with international loans in a time of travel bans and quarantines.

 The “upside” (if we may use that term) is that travel restrictions have encouraged museums to dig deeper into their own collections in their search for fresh and illuminating exhibitions.

-The City and Countryside exhibition presents an overview of landscape art across around 450 years of history.
-It brings forth over 200 of the wonderful landscapes in the Albertina collection – including many that have remained hidden from public view for decades.
+The City and Countryside exhibition (German: Stadt und Land) presents an overview of landscape art across around 450 years of history.
+It brings forth around 170 of the wonderful landscapes in the Albertina collection – including many that have remained hidden from public view for decades.

 The exhibition, subtitled Between Dream and Reality, takes us on a chronological and stylistic journey through the representation of landscapes in art.
 As such, we escape the confines of 21st-century Vienna and travel abroad and/or through time on wings of paint and colour.

 The list of artists alone reflects the quality of the exhibition.
-To those named above we can add the likes of Rembrandt, Canaletto, Cézanne, Nolde, Caspar David Friedrich and others.
+To those named above we can add the likes of Bruegel, Rembrandt, Canaletto, Poussin, Cézanne, Renoir, Nolde, Caspar David Friedrich and others.